Skip to Content

 Many of the herbs and plants mentioned above can easily be grown in pots and set around your back porch or home entrance to keep bugs away.
 Here are a few more potted plants to consider for your mosquito-repelling garden.

-12. Gum tree (Eucalyptus)
+12. Gum Tree (Eucalyptus)

 13. Scented geraniums (Pelargonium)

-The scented geranium is perfect for containers, with its cute little, fragrant flowers, but it won’t survive harsh winters So, make sure to move your plants indoors in the winter.
+However, it won’t survive harsh winters.
+So, make sure to move your plants indoors in the winter.

-Indoor Plants That Repel Mosquitoes
+Indoor Plants That Repel Mosquitoes- 14.
+Lemon Balm (Melissa Officinalis)

 Okay, so we’ve covered some great perennial plants for the outdoors that repel mosquitoes.
 What about when the pests get indoors?
-There are indoor plants that work for repelling mosquitoes too!
+There are indoor plants that work for repelling mosquitoes, too!

 The citrus scent of this plant is super pleasant to have in the house, but it’s not quite so pleasant for mosquitoes!
-It’s a very easy plant to grow and you can simply put it in a sunny window.
-It has a lovely fragrance that you and your household can appreciate but that mosquitoes will not.
+It’s a very easy plant to grow, and you can simply put it in a sunny window.
+It has a lovely fragrance that you and your household can appreciate, but that mosquitoes will not.

-Make sure you remove any flower buds that appear on the plant as the leaves will lose their scent and won’t be as effective at getting rid of mosquitoes.
-It can also get quite big so it’s a good idea to harvest the leaves to use for things like lemon tea.
+Make sure you remove any flower buds that appear on the plant, as the leaves will lose their scent and won’t be as effective at getting rid of mosquitoes.
+It can also get quite big, so it’s a good idea to harvest the leaves to use for things like lemon tea.

 15. Catnip (Nepeta cataria)